treeverse/lakeFS/docs/integrations/spark.md

 # Using lakeFS with Spark
 {: .no_toc }

-There are two ways to use lakeFS with Spark
+There are two ways to use lakeFS with Spark:

 * Using the [lakeFS Hadoop FileSystem](#use-the-lakefs-hadoop-filesystem): Highly scalable, data flows directly from client to storage.
 * Using the [S3 gateway](#use-the-s3-gateway): Scalable and simpler to set up.